Al Jazeera accuses AT&T of wrongly terminating contract

-NEW YORK (Reuters) - AT&T unfairly terminated an affiliation agreement with Al Jazeera America, the cable network says in a recently unsealed lawsuit that highlights AT&T’s subscriber base in conservative states.
+NEW YORK, Aug 23 (Reuters) - AT&T unfairly terminated an affiliation agreement with Al Jazeera America, the cable network says in a recently unsealed lawsuit that highlights AT&T’s subscriber base in conservative states.

 Under a heavily redacted description of the alleged ”bad faith scheme,“ Al Jazeera notes in its complaint that ”AT&T has a large subscriber base in Texas and other conservative states in the South and Southwest.